Sweden won't be haunted by past heartbreaks - Eidevall

 "Amanda has had a really strong tournament," said Eidevall.
 "She has scored some really nice goals that have come from set-pieces.

-"But for me, the reason why she had had a really strong tournament is the way she has led the defence.
+"But for me, the reason why she has had a really strong tournament is the way she has led the defence.

 "She is really strong at defending in and around the box.
 She has proven that many times.
-She is going to be really important if Sweden are win the World Cup."
+She is going to be really important if Sweden are to win the World Cup."

 'Spain are top performing team'